-ASHA and BACB Ethics for Collaboration and Tele-Health (RECORDED)
+ASHA & BACB Ethics for Collaboration/Tele-Health

-Adherence to a Code of Ethics is essential for both Speech-Language Pathologists (SLPs) and Board Certified Behavior Analysts (BCBAs).
+Description: Adherence to a Code of Ethics is essential for both Speech-Language Pathologists (SLPs) and Board Certified Behavior Analysts (BCBAs).
 In January 2020, The American Speech-Language-Hearing Association (ASHA), launched new SLP Certification Standards.
 Many updates and changes were released and require action, including the requirement that ALL certificate holders complete a minimum of 1 of 30 Clinical Maintenance Hours (.1 ASHA CEU) in the professional development area of ETHICS.
 Similarly, BCBAs must complete 4 of 32 CEUS in the area of ETHICS.

 Special Learning Inc. teamed up with Tamara Kasper, a dually certified SLP/BCBA, to provide you with the opportunity to help meet these requirements immediately!
 We offered a 2-hour session that covered the new ASHA mandates, and current BACB mandates, and reviewed the ethical codes established by ASHA and the BACB.
 This session included a case review that revealed common ethical complaints from both fields and how to foster collaboration across disciplines.

-- Tamara Kasper, CCC-SLP, BCBA, LBA
+Presenter(s): Tamara Kasper, CCC-SLP, BCBA, LBA; Jennifer Rumfola, CCC-SLP, BCBA, LBA

 Learning Objectives and Outcomes: